Free Mexico Travel Guide and Travel Information

 In Spanish, sombrero refers to any wide-brimmed hat.

-In hot, sunny climates hats evolved to have wide brims, which provided shade.
-The exact origin of the Mexican sombrero is unknown, but it is usually accepted that the hat originated with Mestizo cowboys in Central Mexico.
+The exact origin of the Mexican sombrero is unknown, but it is usually accepted that the sombrero is believed to have evolved from the broad-brimmed hats worn by Spanish colonists and Mestizo cowboys in Central Mexico.

 Cultural influence